DaveStutler/G9/README.md

 * The validation, training, and testing data were all normalized seprately and there was no possibility of data leakage
 * There was also an equal number of both classes in all sets in order to avoid bais
 * We check the accurary_score for performance, as well as illustrating the classification report and a confusion matrix
+* ### K-folds
+* In order to test the models consistancy accross unseen data, we tested it on 5 folds in which a random section of the training data was sectioned off as validation data and normalized seperately.
+* The goal was to try to get a high mean and low sd to indicate that our model has low variation and is consistantly accurate at predicting unseen data

 ## Model 2: Binary Classification Using SVM - Linear vs. Circular Collisions
 ### Description